곤약 잘 못 먹으면 배 아프죠 조심해야죠

 I don't think I can digest it.

-I just have a memory of throwing it away.
+I just remember throwing it away